obfusk/jiten/README.md

   - simple searches don't require knowledge of regexes
   - quick reference available in the web interface and android app
 * JMDict multilingual japanese dictionary
-  - kanji, readings (romaji optional), meanings (english, dutch and/or german) & more
+  - kanji, readings (romaji optional), meanings & more
+  - meanings in english, dutch, german, french and/or spanish
   - pitch accent (from Wadoku)
   - browse by frequency/jlpt
 * Kanji dictionary